Grizzzlyy/hook_and_inject_detours/README.md

 ### Notes:
 1) If you runned monitor.exe and didn't do anything in injected app for about 5 minutes, monitor.exe will not intercept calls and will close connection.
 2) If app is already injected with dll, and you run monitor.exe for a second time, it wouldn't work.
 Solution: close target app and run it again.
+3) You can't recieve messages faster than 200ms, because it may crush app.
+So, if function is called faster then 1 time per 200 seconds, you will not recieve message about it.